tscanlin/developers.optimizely.com/src/content/data/export/index.md

       <tr>
          <td align="left"><b>revenue</b></td>
          <td class="desc">
             <p>  If applicable, the amount of the transaction in cents (399 corresponds to $3.99).
-This will only be populated with a non-zero value for revenue goals.</p>
+This will only be populated with a non-zero value for revenue goals.
+For event_name values of "mobile_session," this will also show the length of the session in seconds..</p>
          </td>
       </tr>
       <tr>
          <td align="left"><b>event_name</b></td>
          <td class="desc">
-            <p> The event name of the tracking call, for pageviews this is the URL of the page, for engagement it is 'engagement', for everything else it is the custom event name.</p>
+            <p>  The event name of the tracking call.
+A value of "mobile_session" means a new session was recorded (a session is a period of activity during which the app is foregrounded, without a break longer than 30 seconds).
+A value of "visitor-event" shows the first time a visitor sees an experiment.
+A tap or view goal will show the view name with #tap or #view appended.
+For everything else it is the custom event name.</p>
          </td>
       </tr>
       <tr>